About the GPD

 First used as a stage coach stop on the way to Denver, the Glendale area has a rich history.

 Although it is only approximately one square mile in size, the City of Glendale is home to over 4,000 permanent residents.
 Twenty-one different languages are spoken here.
 During the day, the population swells to over 40,000, with many people coming to Glendale to work, shop, and enjoy the recreational amenities the City has to offer.

 To serve this wonderfully diverse community, the Glendale Police Department strives to provide the highest level of police service.
 To achieve this, the Department embraces the best of both modern and traditional policing.
 Officers are furnished with state-of-the-art equipment and receive cutting edge training from honing their "verbal Judo" skills to classes for staying current with the rapidly-changing legal environment in Colorado to "Force Continuum" training.

 While the Glendale Police Department constantly reviews the latest developments in police science, the traditional value of community involvement is truly the cornerstone of policing in Glendale.
-We have recently created two C.L.O.U.D (Community Liaison Officer/Urban Development) positions in preparation for the needs of our new high-density 23-acre entertainment district Glendale 180.
+We have recently created two C.L.O.U.D (Community Liaison Officer/Urban Development) positions in preparation for the needs of our new high-density 23-acre entertainment district, the Four Mile District.

 Every officer knows residents and business owners by name.
 Conversely, when seeking assistance from the Glendale Police Department, a citizen will quite often ask for a particular officer.
 Our officers strive to understand the needs of the citizens, so that the officers can provide the level of service that the citizens truly deserve.
 Their first question is often, "How can we help you succeed?"